openai/openai-python/README.md

         if follow_up.lower() not in ["yes", "y"]:
             break

+# Run the main function
 if __name__ == "__main__":
     main()

 ```
 </details>

+#### Output

 ![1722366404314](images/README/1722366404314.png)

 1. This is the return response from using the command `python chat.py`
-2. I am using p (This is an aliases I created to save time typing python every time. aliases p="python ")
+2. I am using 'p'.
+This is an aliases I created to save time typing python every time, add this to the .bashrc or .zshrc alises file wihtout the brackers (aliases p="python ")
 3. This code will create the Thread ID, Run ID and Assistant ID.

-#### Bulk Upload Helpers
+### Bulk Upload Helpers

 You can upload your documents and the script will be able to answer questions on the documents you uploaded.